MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - Fix bug in Animation class related to 'IsFinshed()'.
 Make IGameDrawable classes expose some form of GetCurrentState() enumeration.
 - [] - Develop an animation creator/editor so that it doesnt have to be manually specified.
 Probably best to create this in a seperate repository.
 Either use QT in order to learn it or some form of WPF.
 - [] - (Bug) Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)
 - [] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
+Check repository used by behindcurtain.
+- [Done] - LoadAnimationXML should be moved to the DrawableSet class and changed to something like LoadDrawableSetXML().
 - [Done] - Improve HashList DrawDebugInfo drawing code in terms of performance (currently very ineffecient).
 - [Done] - Add DrawCenteredString method to SpriteBatchExtensions.
 - [Done] - Continue working on DrawDebugInfo code for HashList.
 Rectangles should be color coded according to how many entities reside in them.
 It should also should its index and the count of its entities.